The Neat and Tidy Man

 How to Use a Handkerchief

-What to do with a set of handkerchiefs: a gift without a use or do hankies still earn their place in the age of tissues and small pockets?
+What to do with a set of handkerchiefs: a gift without a use or do cloth hankies still have a place in the age of tissues and small pockets?

 Handkerchief with one corner knotted, suggesting an improvised use of a handkerchief without a clear function.
 Ian Pegg, CC0, via Wikimedia Commons

-Socks and ties are among the most thoughtless gifts for men.
-And a set of cotton or linen handkerchiefs is probably the most useless.
+Socks and ties are among the most thoughtless gifts a man can receive.
+And cotton or linen handkerchiefs are probably the most useless.
+Or are they?

 I’ve owned many since childhood.
-An elderly aunt I hardly knew was the usual donor on birthdays and holidays.
-Always a set of seven; one for each day of the week.
-Was it wrong to deposit them in a drawer without ever taking them out of their box?
+An elderly aunt I hardly knew sent me a set of seven on birthdays and holidays; one for each day of the week.
+Was I wrong to deposit them in a drawer without ever taking them out of their box?

-To my way of thinking, there was such a thing as Kleenex: disposable paper handkerchiefs originally sold in 1924 to remove cold cream until being marketed for the nose in 1930.
+To my way of thinking, there was such a thing as Kleenex: first sold in 1924 to remove cold cream before being rebranded as paper handkerchiefs in 1930.
 These were hygienic and small enough to fit into the pocket of a snug pair of pants without leaving a bulge.

-That’s why you can still receive a set on Father’s Day.
-And many online men’s columns still tell us we should carry one at all times.
+In some quarters, the habit lingers to this day, which is why you can still receive a set on Father’s Day.
+And many online men’s columns tell us that we should still carry one at all times.
 Are these simply nostalgists trying to resurrect a relic, or do they have a case?

-Are we missing something when rejecting these well-meant gifts?
+Maybe we’re missing something when rejecting these well-meant gifts.

 Handkerchiefs and Men’s Pockets